 - CPE: CenterPoint Energy

-- BMC: BillMatrix or another third-party billing and card-payment processor
+- BMC: BillMatrix or another bill-payment/card-processing vendor

 - Houston, TX: The location associated with CenterPoint Energy or the payment account

-The charge may appear in several formats:
+The charge may represent:

 - CPE/BMC